pudly/schmopera-hugo/content/articles/bemf-orlando-a-dazzlingly-performed-spectacle.md

 This is far from the only element of Mauro's libretto that does not quite add up.
 Atlante also decides to form a strange palace for the characters to get lost in.
 Why does he do that?
 A reason is never given.
 Then, there is Angelica, a princess who decides to disguise herself as a shepherdess to investigate something in her father's house.
 Exactly what she decides to investigate is never made clear, and it instead becomes more of a set-up to allow title character Orlando to face a crisis of love that drives him mad.
 Of course, Orlando is suddenly cured of his madness, in no small part thanks to Angelica's father Galafro throwing him in a cell out of pity.

+>The plot of Orlando thus comes off as an excuse to let the singers explore all sorts of configurations of love.

 The one thing that is made clear is a very wild series of misunderstandings between different groups of lovers, all of whom grow jealous of each other as the work goes on.
 Bradamante becomes angry at Ruggiero when she mistakenly thinks Ruggiero has fallen for Angelica, Orlando's madness is triggered by his belief that Angelica loves Ruggiero, his madness manifests as believing that everyone is Angelica, and the whole time Angelica is trying to reunite with Medoro, who happens to be her actual lover.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1560465075/media/2019/06/BEMForlandodress-06.jpg){{% /md %}}